osequi/react-best-practices/audience.md

 1. React is not just another web framework.
 2. React is functional and reactive.
 3. It comes together with am ecosystem, a complete stack from UI design to back-end servers.
-4. React apps are best written using Facebook' guidelines.
+4. React apps are best written using Facebook's original guidelines.